 The Public Housing and Section 8 Housing Choice Voucher Programs operated by the Housing Authority of Gloucester County (HAGC) are an important resource for housing low-income families in Gloucester County.
-The Section 8 Program is presently evaluated at a High Performing Housing Authority under HUD criteria with the Public Housing Program rated as a Standard Performer in the past years.
+The Section 8 Program is presently evaluated as a High Performing Housing Authority under HUD criteria with the Public Housing Program, HAGC rated as a Standard Performer in the past year.

 HAGC has successfully pursued additional affordable housing for the County when appropriate opportunities are available.
-Specifically, HAGC administers HOME funds for the County of Gloucester.
-The Gloucester County Board of Social Services refers families in danger of becoming homeless to the Authority.
+Specifically, HAGC administers HOME funds for the County.
+The Gloucester County Board of Social Services refers families in danger of becoming homeless to HAGC.
 These families are unable to obtain services from other organizations throughout the County.
-Currently 5 families are on the wait list for HOME funds and 10 families are under contract and receiving assistance.
+Currently 48 families are on the wait list for HOME funds and 10 families are under contract and receiving assistance.

-HAGC also maintains Targeted Section 8 Housing Choice Vouchers for eligible applicants who are homeless or imminently homeless.
+HAGC also maintains multiple targeted vouchers for eligible applicants.
 Additionally, the Diocesan Housing Services Corporation of the Diocese of Camden, through the HUD 202 program, requested Project Based Vouchers (PBVs) in the Section 8 Housing Choice Voucher Program administered by the HAGC, these vouchers will support seniors (age 55+) who are homeless or are facing the threat of homelessness.
 HAGC initially awarded 5 PBVs to the Mews at St. Mary Project, located in Monroe Township, NJ and increased the award to up to 12 PBVs on August 23, 2023.
+The estimated construction start date for this Project is the fourth quarter of 2024.